kcallaghan1/travellog/README.md

 ## Database Notes
 The database is written in SQLite, any queries to that database should be done using Java's documentation on incorporating SQLite.
+If there are any issues accessing the database check the documentation on Xerial/JDBC. https://github.com/xerial/sqlite-jdbc If you're running into an issue where they can't find the JDBC class, you simply have to go to this link: https://github.com/xerial/sqlite-jdbc/releases and download the "sqlite-jdbc-3.32.3.2.jar".
+Once you have this jar library file you need to add it to your project through your IDE's method of adding jar files.

 Josh edited